 The Boston Go Card is an all-inclusive pass that gets you into most attractions in the city and in nearby towns, like Plymouth, Lexington, and Concord.
 It is available for 1, 2, 3, 5, or 7 days.

-We purchased the 5-day pass for $152 per person.
+We purchased the 5-day pass.
 During our visit to Boston, I added up the cost of all of the attractions we visited with the Go Card and we saved over $100 per person!

 Plus, it is convenient showing your pass at the ticket booths, rather than paying by credit card or cash over and over again.
 And if lines are long, at some attractions you can bypass the lines by using the Go Card VIP lines or waiting in the shorter will-call lines.